-INDICATORS FOR SOCIAL AND EMPLOYEE, RESPECT FOR HUMAN RIGHTS, ANTI-CORRUPTION AND ANTI-BRIBERY MATTERS sustainability licator Metric Impact [year n] Impact [year n-1] Explanation Actions taken, and actions planned and targets set for the next reference period Human Rights 1.
-Lack of a human rights policy Share of investments in entities without a human rights policy 41.35% ISS ESG's definition of human rights policy does not require approval at board level.
+INDICATORS FOR SOCIAL AND EMPLOYEE, RESPECT FOR HUMAN RIGHTS, ANTI-CORRUPTION AND ANTI-BRIBERY MATTERS

+Adverse si ustainability indicator Metric Impact [year n] Impact [year n-1] Explanation Actions taken, and actions planned and targets set for the next reference period Human Rights 1.
+Lack of a human rights policy Share of investments in entities without a human rights policy ISS ESG's definition of human rights policy does not require approval at board level.
 Commitment to human rights policies is still very low, in line with the benchmark but still very low.
-This is a crucial criteria for TOBAM, and we have decided to add a request to build human rights policy to all our engagement letters even when the topic of engagement is unrelated. of engagement is unrelated.
+This is a crucial criteria for TOBAM, and we have decided to add a request to build human rights policy to all our engagement letters even when the topic of engagement is unrelated.